BasavarajHirur/Deployment-point/notes.md

   11. Add SSL and in custom select flexible
   12. check edge certificate , there is option automatic https.
 Enable it
   13. For better maintainance you can make your ec2 ip to elastic and replace static ip with wherever you used old one

+  ## [v] dot env Backend
+  1. Place you all secret related information inside .env
+  2. you need to install dotenv package using npm install dotenv
+  3. For production you need create .env file in your root project manually using nano /home/ec2-user/devTinderBackEnd/.env
+  4. And add all your data here

 # [II] Sending an Email through SES
 1. create IAM user and attach rule(you can give full access)